Look for Capricornus, the Goat, in September.

 Windows to the Universe original image

 The constellation Capricornus represents the figure of either a goat or a sea-goat in the sky.
+It is believed to be the oldest constellation known.
 Capricornus is also a member of the Zodiac, a special group of constellations that the Sun travels through every year.

-There are many different myths about this dim constellation.
-Some believed that Capricornus was the Gate of the Gods, a region in the sky where souls passed when humans died.
-Most people saw a figure of a goat or even a sea-goat.
+Because Capricornus is so old, there are several different myths about this dim constellation.
+Some civilizations believed that Capricornus was the Gate of the Gods, a region in the sky where souls passed when humans died.
+Other beliefs concentrated on a figure of a goat or even a sea-goat.
 A sea-goat was part goat, part fish.

 You might also be interested in: